 These entries can be recursively computed using \eqref{recursion for kvolt} by setting ${\mathcal K}^{{\rm Volt}} _{0,0}={\mathcal K}^{{\rm Volt}} _{i,0}=1 / (1- \lambda ^2)$ for all $i\in \left\{1, \ldots, n\right\}$ and by computing

 for all $j \in \left\{1, \ldots, i\right\}$.
 This set of equations defines the lower triangular part of the Gram matrix, which can be completed by using its symmetry.
 We note that the solution obtained by using \eqref{recursion gramian} does depend on the initial conditions ${\mathcal K}^{{\rm Volt}} _{0,0}={\mathcal K}^{{\rm Volt}} _{i,0}=1/ (1- \lambda ^2) $, $i\in \left\{1, \ldots, n\right\}$.
-These choices are consistent with the completion using zeros that was used in \eqref{finite sample} in order to construct a semi-infinite vector out of the finite sample and yield the exact solution \eqref{recursion for kvolt sum} for this choice of completion.
-Nevertheless, the contractive character of \eqref{recursion for kvolt} makes the resulting values asymptotically independent of the initial condition, that is, the entries ${\mathcal K}^{{\rm Volt}} _{i,j} $ of the Gram matrix as computed in \eqref{recursion gramian} depend less and less on the initial condition as $i$ and $j$ become higher and higher.
-This asymptotic independence is more pronounced as the parameter $\lambda$ is chosen smaller and smaller.
+These choices are consistent with the completion using zeros that was used in \eqref{finite sample} to construct a semi-infinite vector out of the finite sample and yield the exact solution \eqref{recursion for kvolt sum} for this choice of completion.
+Nevertheless, the contractive character of \eqref{recursion for kvolt} makes the resulting values asymptotically independent of the initial condition, that is, the entries ${\mathcal K}^{{\rm Volt}} _{i,j} $ of the Gram matrix as computed in \eqref{recursion gramian} depend increasingly less on the initial condition as $i$ and $j$ become higher.
+This asymptotic independence is more pronounced as the parameter $\lambda$ is chosen smaller.

-{\bf Forecasting using the Volterra kernel.} In the presence of a sample of size $n$ of input/output observations $\{( {\bf Z}_{-i}, {Y}_{-i})\}_{i\in \left\{ 0, \dots, n-1\right\}}$, the Gram matrix that we computed in \eqref{recursion gramian} can be used to solve the optimization problem \eqref{optimization in terms of gramian}.
-Its solution yields a set of coefficients $\alpha _1, \ldots, \alpha_{n} \in \mathbb{R}$ which allow us to explicitly write the best estimate of the input/output map using empirical risk minimization, namely,
+{\bf Forecasting using the Volterra kernel.} In the presence of a sample of input/output observations $\{( {\bf Z}_{-i}, {Y}_{-i})\}_{i\in \left\{ 0, \dots, n-1\right\}}$, the Gram matrix computed in \eqref{recursion gramian} can be used to solve the optimization problem \eqref{optimization in terms of gramian}.
+Its solution yields a set $\alpha _1, \ldots, \alpha_{n} \in \mathbb{R}$ which allows us to explicitly write the best estimate of the input/output map using empirical risk minimization, namely,

 where $\widehat{{\bf W}}=\sum_{i=1}^{n} \alpha _iH^{{\rm Volt}}_\lambda \left({\bf Z}_{-(n-i)}^{-n+1}\right) $.